vhscom/after-dark/README.md

 Feature | Summary
 --------|--------
 Quick Installer | One command is all you need to get started with After Dark.
+Online Help | Learn to use the theme with convenient help from within your site.
 Module System | Add functionality with prebuilt modules designed to compliment your site.
 Section Menu | Display an accessible site-wide navigation with links to content sections.
 Display Variants | Customize look-and-feel with one of six included display variations.